asteroidb612/visual-funding/README.md

 To make these topics accessible, they are articulated visually and narratively.

 This is a draft - More narrative polish and better-math'd examples would improve it.
-Some visualizations are missing as well, and interactivity could be improved.
+Some visualizations are missing as well, and interactivity could be improved (with funding ;) ).

 See hosted version [here](https://relaxed-macaron-8a0563.netlify.app/).